ddeutils/ddedocs/docs/abstract/data_mesh/data-as-a-product.md

 !!! quote

-    “Data product” is a generic concept and “data as a product” is a subset of all possible data products.
+    "Data product" is a generic concept and “data as a product” is a subset of all possible data products.
 More specifically, if we use Simon’s categories, "data as a product" belongs to the raw or derived data type of “data product”.